dsu-effectiveness/utShinyMods/README.md

 ## Contributing

 We welcome contributions to utShinyMods.
 If you have an idea for a new module or other improvement, please open an issue on the GitHub repository to discuss it before submitting a pull request.
-Please follow the <a href="https://style.tidyverse.org/" target="_new">tidyverse style guide</a> for your code and include comprehensive tests and documentation for your changes. **The best place to start contributing is to become familiar with the contents of the dev folder in the code base.**
+Please follow the <a href="https://style.tidyverse.org/" target="_new">tidyverse style guide</a> and {golem} paradigm for your code and include comprehensive tests and documentation for your changes. **The best place to start contributing is to become familiar with the contents of the dev folder in the code base.**

 ## License